 Prepare a strategy for attending a job fair to get results.
 Start by researching companies and organizing what you need to bring to the career fair.

-A career or job fair is a function where several companies from different industries come together to scout for new talent.
+A career or job fair is where several companies from different industries come together to scout for new talent.
 At such an event, potential employees get the chance to showcase their skills and distribute their resumes to different companies.

 Network with other professionals at the fair.
 The candidates who can make an impression will usually be the ones selected for a formal interview or hired on the spot.
-A job fair can be a nerve-wracking experience because you meet diverse professionals at the career fair and all of them are looking for the equivalent thing: a job!
+A job fair can be a nerve-wracking experience because you meet diverse professionals at the career fair, and all of them are looking for the equivalent thing: a job!

 Don’t become intimidated and feel like you don’t stand a chance.
 Confidence is imperative to possess a winning job fair strategy.